CGurity/SDA/en/_activities/0204-Clean-desk-policy.md

 Estimated time: 15 min

 ### Justification
 In any kind of organization, it's natural to arrange large amounts of highly sensitive information in the paper.
-On the other hand, when we talk about digital workspaces the equipment used to store and manipulate data, becomes an object of interest to those who might want somewhat compromise the organization.
+On the other hand, when we talk about digital workspaces, the devices used to store and manipulate data, becomes an object of interest to those who might want somewhat compromise the organization.
 The idea behind this policy is to establish a set of strategies to ensure both the physical information and the integrity of the equipment.
 This policy is one of the most linked to daily basis tasks since it considers activities that must be carried out during the entire working day.

 ### Input data
 * [Template 3: Clean desk policy](https://sdamanual.org/es/plantillas/p3) available in the physical or digital form to be filled out during the course of the activity.